danielharrell/SumLect2015/Lost_Idea_LA.md

 ranking and training and specializing, declaring again that content is not enough, against the seeming triumph of content over context.
-They know this risks the impression that a liberal education is education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
-And what can be said to counter this impression, if in a liberal education, these virtues are matters of context rather than content?
-Which is to say, matters about which nothing more, really, can be said, but only shown---where you see such students for yourself?
+They know this risks the impression that a liberal education is an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
+But what can be said to counter this impression, if in a liberal education, these virtues are matters of context rather than content?
+Which is to say, matters about which nothing more can be said, but only shown---where you see such students for yourself?
 Or even be such a student yourself?---as one noted defender of liberal education, Andrew Delbanco, [puts it](http://chronicle.com/article/College-at-Risk/130893/), when he writes: